- Language: en

 include in the export.
 The best thing to do would be to write a small action

-As you can see, the action is the simple part; all the complex logic would
+As you can see, the action is rather short; all the complex logic would belong

-belong in your export view.
-This would need to deal with objects of any type,
+in your export view.
+This would need to deal with objects of any type, hence

 Writing this view is left as an exercise to the reader.

 Some actions are best if they’re made available to any object in the admin site – the export action defined above would be a good candidate.
 You can make an action globally available using